ibm-cloud-docs/dr-automation-powervs/create-instance-powervs.md

 5. *(Optional)* Add user tags for better instance management (for example, `env:dev`, `version-1`) and, Add **Access management tags** to control IAM access.

+6. To enable High Availability (HA) for the PowerVS DR Automation orchestrator, check that the box labeled Deploy orchestrator with HA.
+The Deploy orchestrator with HA option can be enabled only through the PowerVS DR Automation pricing plan.

+   > **Note:** If you select **Deploy orchestrator with HA**, two virtual machines are created—one as the primary and the other as a standby for disaster recovery events.

-6. Enter all the necessary information, review the details and click **Create resource**.
+7. Enter all the necessary information, review the details and click **Create resource**.

-7. You are redirected to the **Service details** page, where you can manage your newly created DR instance.
+8. You are redirected to the **Service details** page, where you can manage your newly created DR instance.

 For more information about the appropriate region for your workspace, see [IBM Cloud regions](https://cloud.ibm.com/docs/overview?topic=overview-locations).